Skip to content

 Also Featured In: Florida Birds, Blue Birds You'll Found around Us

-21. Brown pelican
+21. Brown Pelican

 The majestic brown pelican is a dive-feeding bird that belongs to the pelican family.
-It is one of the three pelican species found in the Americas and is known to dive into water to catch its prey.
+It is one of the three pelican species in the Americas and is known to dive into water to catch its prey.

 This bird helps maintain a balance in the ecosystem by eating smaller fish, crustaceans, and other aquatic prey.